 Often, smog is mentioned as a sign of air pollution.
 While it is an obvious sign of air pollution, most smog is invisible to the human eye.

 In 2015, researchers used mathematical models to find out how many deaths were caused by air pollution in 2010.
 They concluded that particulate matter air pollution caused adults to die earlier from chronic obstructive pulmonary disease (COPD), heart disease, and lung cancer, and for infants to die from acute lower respiratory illnesses (such as pneumonia, bronchitis, or flu).
-They estimated that 3.3 million deaths in 2010 were a result of particulate matter air pollution.
-If nothing is done to reduce particulate matter air pollution, the authors anticipated that in 2050 6.6 million people will die earlier as a result of air pollution.
-The authors found that “residential and commercial energy use” contributed most to the amount of deaths worldwide from particulate matter air pollution in 2010.
-However, the major contributors to particulate matter air pollution in the United States are emissions from vehicles and power generation.
+They estimated that 3.3 million deaths in 2010 were a result of particulate matter air pollution and that number could double by 2050 if nothing is done to reduce particulate matter air pollution.
+The authors found that “residential and commercial energy use” contributed most to the amount of deaths worldwide from particulate matter air pollution in 2010, but in the U.S. the major contributors to particulate matter air pollution are emissions from vehicles and power generation.
+This is the first study to calculate the number of deaths caused by a type of air pollution.
 This is the first study to calculate the number of deaths caused by a type of air pollution.

 A different study published in late 2015 concluded that airborne coal particles result in more fatal heart attacks than other particles in the air.